Driving Down the Cost of Ediscovery Part 4

 Creating Robust Preservation Practices

 Without rigorous preservation of discoverable data, there can be no ediscovery.
-What’s more, investing in your approach to data preservation can have a significant impact on not only potential spoliation sanctions, but also on many hidden costs of discovery.
+What’s more, investing in your approach to in-place data preservation can have a significant impact on not only potential spoliation sanctions, but also on many hidden costs of discovery.
 A consistent and robust preservation process — with timely legal hold notices, clear and well-understood instructions, regular reminders, and an effective process for releasing expired legal holds — reduces the burden on the organization when a trigger event occurs, initiating a preservation obligation.

 The Importance of an Ediscovery Playbook